Currency banner with market chart and symbols

 What details do I need to pay an overseas supplier?

 Supplier’s full legal name, bank name and address, IBAN (or account number for US suppliers), SWIFT/BIC code, and the payment currency.
-Errors in any of these cause delays or returned payments.

 How can I protect my business from exchange rate movements on supplier payments?